Landonwilson1/readme-generator/README.md

   - [License](#License)

   ## Installation
-  Enter npm init in the terminal.
-After npm in installed, install inquier by wentering npm install inquirer
+  Enter 'npm init' in the terminal.
+After npm in installed, install inquirer by entering npm 'install inquirer'

   ## Usage
   N/A